FOSSBOSS/EdaTecHmi2002-101C/README.md

 # EdaTecHmi2002-101C
-After looking at the driver for the EdaTec HMI 2002-101C I decided to change some things.
-There are a bunch of things I dont like about the way this package operates.
+Decided to modify the EDATEC HMI 2002-101C driver installation script, for giggles.

 Dependencies:
-sudo apt install plymouth plymouth-themes lightdm libxkbcommon lxterminal labwc
+sudo apt install plymouth plymouth-themes lightdm libxkbcommon-dev lxterminal labwc openbox obconf

-(maybe more, ... or less.. when I make this pure wayland)

 Core changes:
 No dial out.
 No having to select a device.
 No trusting a forgein repo.
-No need for root.
 No forced reboot.
 Changed code to not disable HDMI ports.
+Changed onscreen keyboard to US english
+Changed touch screen orientation to match screen.
+Removed loading screen
+Changed how the driver"" looks for OS boot files, making this package less about the OS version installed and more about which files are present.
+This removes a bug that presents itself when you update raspbian, to a newer version.

 Todo:

-There is a bug in the language settings.

-there is a bug in the touch screen transformation settings

-Requests:

-remove the edatec splash. or make the splash selectable.
+source files after writing.
+testing.

+Files created:

+$HOME/.config/labwc/rc.xml
+$HOME/.config/kanshi/config
+$HOME/.config/wayfire.ini

+Files Modified:
+/boot/config.txt

+OR

+/boot/firmware/config.txt

+depending on your installation.